DecisionsDev/decision-assistant-hub/examples/finance/personal_loan/txc_loan_approval.md

 * Age: Applicants must be at least 18 years old.
 * Residency: Must be a resident or citizen of the United States.
 * Credit Score:
    * Minimum credit score of 600.
    * Applicants with credit scores below this threshold may be rejected or offered alternative loan terms (e.g., higher interest rates or co-signer requirements).
 * Income:
    * Minimum annual income of $30,000.
    * Proof of income (pay stubs, tax returns, or bank statements) must be provided.
 * Employment Status:
    * Applicants must have stable employment or a reliable source of income.
    * Self-employed individuals must provide at least 2 years of financial records.
 * Debt-to-Income Ratio (DTI):
    * The maximum allowable DTI is 40%.
 (DTI is calculated by dividing total monthly debt payments by gross monthly income.)
    * a DTI of up to 62% is allowed if the borrower owns his house.
 * Loan Amount:
    * The loan amount requested must be within a range of $5,000 to $50,000.
-3IBM TechXchange 2025 / © 2025 IBM Corporation
    * Loan amounts exceeding the maximum limit will be subject to additional approval.
-##Loan Application Process
+## Loan Application Process
 ### Submission:
 Applicants must complete an online or in-person loan application form.
 All required documentation (proof of identity, income, and credit history) must be submitted with the application.